 Karen works with women, men and couples to assist them with sexual dysfunctions and problems in their lives.
 Karen’s experiences allow her to support clients who have experienced trauma, childhood sexual abuse and mental health issues in resolving impacts on their sexual lives.

 Karen is available on Monday afternoons and evenings as well as Tuesdays in Collingwood.
 Karen is also available in Castlemaine, Victoria

 Dr. Christopher Fox Psychosexual and Relationship Therapist

-Clinic Location: Collingwood and Frankston
+Clinic Location: Collingwood, Frankston and ONLINE

 Dr Christopher is a Fellow – Licentiate of the Royal Society for Public Health in recognition of his contributions to public health and health promotion.
 He also is a Senior Lecturer in Sexual Health (Sexology) at the Sydney Medical School (University of Sydney) where he coordinates the Psychosexual Therapy pathway in the Postgraduate Program in Sexual and Reproductive Health.
 He has previously worked at the Australian Research Centre in Sex, Health and Society, La Trobe Rural Health School and the University of Melbourne.